OpenOCL/openocl.github.io/index.md

 ### Quick start

-Visit the [get-started](get-started.md) guide, or go straight to the [examples](https://github.com/JonasKoenemann/optimal-control/tree/master/Examples):
+Go to [get-started](get-started.md) to download the toolbox, visit the [tutorial](tutorial.md), or go straight to the [examples](https://github.com/JonasKoenemann/optimal-control/tree/master/Examples):

 ### Models